-Pokémon Sun and Moon: list of all QR codes, Serial codes, events, and more
+Pokémon Sun and Moon: all QR codes, Serial codes, distributions, events

 On this page, you will find the complete list of QR codes, Serial codes, events, and more for Pokémon Sun and Moon!